jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * __W__	- Wild: the study was carried out in natural conditions.
 * __C__ - Captive: the study was carried out for most part of the life cycle of the species in a botanical garden, green house, laboratory, etc.
-* __CW__ - Captured from wild: the study was carried out on a populaiton that was captured from wild.
+* __CW__ - Captured from wild: the study was carried out on a population that was captured from wild.
 * __C;W__ - Mixed	studies that incorporate vital rates from both captive and wild populations.

 ************************************************